loverg-c/basic-api/README.md

 Access the documentation at http://localhost:8000/api/doc

 ## Connecting a client

-Note that you should use the x-www-form-urlencoded format for your request

 You can connect to the api by POST on http://localhost:8000/api/auth the parameters are : [username => your_login, password => your_password]
 (two based user are already in database in ORM fixtures, with username:ileo-admin password:admin and username:ileo-user password:user)